DrHazemAli/image-studio/cli/docs/CLI-User-Guide.md

-# Image Studio CLI - User Guide
+# AI Image Studio CLI - User Guide

-This comprehensive guide will help you master the Image Studio CLI for AI-powered image generation and editing.
+This comprehensive guide will help you master the AI Image Studio CLI for AI-powered image generation and editing.

 ## 📋 Table of Contents